BassemMagdi0007/Finding-Optimal-Train-Connections/README.md

 - **Second column:** The trains used to reach from the start station to the desired station, and the staions they passed on the way.

 - **Thied column:** The cost score for each problem, it varies according to diffrent 'cost functions'.

-## Important Note
-problem 75

-## Use Cases

-- **Transportation Optimization:** Transportation authorities can use the script to optimize train routes, minimizing travel time, reducing costs, or improving passenger convenience.

-- **Research and Analysis:** Researchers and analysts can leverage the script to study the dynamics of train schedules, exploring the impact of different cost factors on the overall network.

-- **Educational Tool:** The script serves as an educational tool for computer science students studying algorithms, graph theory, and optimization techniques.
-It provides practical insights into the application of Dijkstra's algorithm in real-world scenarios.